Lau Kar-leung

-Lau Kar-leung (劉家良 (Lau^{4} gaa^{1}-loeng^{4}, 刘家良, Liú Jiāliáng); born 28 July 1934 – 25 June 2013) was a Hong Kong martial artist, filmmaker, fight choreographer and actor.
+Lau Kar-leung (劉家良 (Lau^{4} gaa^{1}-loeng^{4}, 刘家良, Liú Jiāliáng); 28 July 1934 – 25 June 2013) was a Hong Kong martial artist, filmmaker, fight choreographer and actor.
 He is best known for the films he made in the 1970s and 1980s for the Shaw Brothers Studio, notably those starring Gordon Liu.
 He is considered one of the most influential figures in the history of martial arts cinema.

-In many of his best-known films, Lau was credited as Liu Chia-liang, the Mandarin spelling of his name.
+In many of his best-known films, Lau was credited as Liu Chia-liang, the Wade–Giles spelling of his Mandarin name.
 He was part of a lineage of Hung Ga practitioners originating from Wong Fei-hung.

 Early life

 Lau was born in Guangzhou, Guangdong Province in 1934.
 He had a younger brother, Kar-wing, also a prominent martial arts actor and filmmaker.

 Lau began learning kung fu when he was nine years old, under strict tutelage from his father, Lau Cham.
 The elder Lau was a well-known practitioner of the Wong Fei-hung lineage of Hung Ga, as a disciple of Wong's pupil Lam Sai-wing.
 He was the headmaster of the Hua Chiang Martial Arts Society in Guangzhou, where he lived with his family until 1948, when they moved to British Hong Kong.
 Lau became adept in various styles of Southern Chinese martial arts, training rigorously with his father until the age of 28.